About German Shepherd Dog Rescue - GSDR

 Unwanted GSD's are found new homes through our placement scheme which carefully matches up rescued shepherds with their potential new owners.
 Owners, new and old, are provided with any support and guidance that they may need.

 The rescue is run by a dedicated group of volunteers with a love of German Shepherds, giving their time and devotion to the welfare of this wonderful breed.
-We do not have our own kennels (yet) so any urgent dogs that come into our care are either fostered or have to be put into commercial boarding kennels until a new home is found.
-The rescues single biggest expense is commercial kennel fees which are necessary to keep our dogs safe until new homes can be found.We cover the whole of the England and Wales.
+We do not have our own rescue centre with kennels (yet), so any urgent dogs that come into our care are either fostered or have to be put into commercial boarding kennels until a new home is found.
+The rescues single biggest expense is commercial kennel fees which are necessary to keep our dogs safe until new homes can be found.We cover the whole of the England and Wales and kennel in various locations including Yorkshire, Essex, Cornwall, Shropshire, Cheshire, Norfolk and Newport.

 Dogs come to us for various reasons, not only are there the kind of cruelty cases we all hear about in the media, but there are also less obvious causes such as relationship breakdowns, changing work commitments, having to move to accommodation unsuitable for dogs, the owner passing away or family members developing an allergy to dogs.